Trypanosomiasis, Human African (sleeping sickness)

 Definition of the disease

 Human African trypanosomiasis, also known as sleeping sickness, is a vector-borne parasitic disease.
-The parasites concerned are protozoa belonging to the Trypanosoma genus.
+It is caused by infection with protozoan parasites belonging to the genus Trypanosom.
 They are transmitted to humans by tsetse fly (Glossina genus) bites which have acquired their infection from human beings or from animals harbouring the human pathogenic parasites.

 Tsetse flies are found just in sub-Saharan Africa though only certain species transmit the disease.
 For reasons that are so far unexplained, there are many regions where tsetse flies are found, but sleeping sickness is not.
 Rural populations living in regions where transmission occurs and which depend on agriculture, fishing, animal husbandry or hunting are the most exposed to the tsetse fly and therefore to the disease.
 The disease develops in areas ranging from a single village to an entire region.
 Within an infected area, the intensity of the disease can vary from one village to the next.